 As one of the world’s leading Insurance/Reinsurance and financial centres, with the captive insurance sector being the largest in the world, Bermuda is also a jurisdiction of choice for funds, asset finance and for incorporating global companies seeking to list on internationally recognised stock exchanges.

 No Bermuda income, corporation or profits taxes, withholding taxes, capital gains taxes, capital transfer taxes, estate duties or inheritance taxes are payable by an exempted company or its shareholders, other than shareholders ordinarily resident in Bermuda.
 An exempted company is not subject to stamp duty on the issue, transfer or redemption of its shares.
-The Ministry of Finance has issued a certificate guaranteeing the continuation of the no-tax situation until 2035.
+All Bermuda taxes are jurisdiction based and exempted undertakings can obtain a tax exemption certificate in respect of certain taxes.
+Currently, exempted companies may apply to obtain a certificate from the Government as an assurance that for the period up to 31 March, 2035 the exempted undertaking is not liable to pay certain taxes including taxes:

 Bermuda is ideally located between Europe and the United States.
 It offers a convenient time zone, 4 hours behind London and 1 hour ahead of New York and Toronto, and provides easy access to major airports on both sides of the Atlantic.

 Regulatory statutes governing the principal financial services in Bermuda, including banking and deposit taking, insurance, investment business, trust business and private and public mutual funds are regulated by the Bermuda Monetary Authority.
 The island offers international companies a sophisticated high-tech infrastructure and is rich in intellectual capital.
-Bermuda is on the OECD “white list” as well as being a member of the International Organization of Securities Commissions (IOSCO) and is widely regarded as one of the highest quality offshore jurisdictions.
+Bermuda participates in automatic exchange of information and has various TIEAs in place with other jurisdictions.
+The Bermuda Monetary Authority is a member of the International Organization of Securities Commissions (IOSCO).
+Bermuda is widely regarded as one of the highest quality offshore jurisdictions.

 The Bermuda Stock Exchange (BSX) is the world’s largest offshore, fully electronic securities market offering a full range of listing and trading opportunities for international and domestic issuers of equity, debt, depository receipts, insurance securitization and derivative warrants.
 The BSX’s significant growth over the last several years is due in large part to the company’s innovative and flexible approach.
 In addition to taking a leading role in what has become a world trend towards profitability and demutalisation, the Exchange has sought to create unique products and services for its niche offshore market.